orblivion/ntfy/.sandstorm/README_DETAILS.md

 The Sandstorm version of ntfy is made for one **user per** grain.
 It is not advised share this with friends nor to use it to broadcast messages to them.
 The web interface in the Sandstorm version will have extra data about the topics.

-(This sucks but I want to warn ntfy users somehow) Note for normal ntfy users: Unlike normal ntfy, we are adding a special "Extra API" path only accessible via Sandstorm's web portal.
-[See h ere](TODO) for more.
+(This sucks but I want to warn ntfy users somehow, when it happens, assuming the built-in Accounts API isn't enough) Note for normal ntfy users: Unlike normal ntfy, we are adding a special "Extra API" path only accessible via Sandstorm's web portal.
+[See here](README LINK) for more.

 Warn users that stick around for 12 hours.